JNRowe/jnrowe-misc/doc/contributing.rst

 enough to clean up previous usage [yet].

-All entities that should be installed should raise a failure if they are not installed, there shouldn't be a middle ground for some types of files.
+All entities that should be installed should raise a failure if they are not installed, there is no middle ground for some specific types of files.

 :envvar:`RESTRICT` usage
 ------------------------